Below is a Glossary of Terms in Alphabetical Order. Click on the titles to toggle the explanation.

 It is possible to lend shares to parties in the market in return for a fee.
 Often this is done in order to cover for “short positions” on the borrower’s side.

 The opposite of a short position (see below).
-The investor expects this stock to rise in value.
+The investor expects this stock to rise in value and therefore keeps it in their account.

 Also being referred to as the “4-eye Principle”, Maker – checker refers to the concept that everything that is being done needs to be approved by at least one other person.
 In Corporate Actions this is due to the perceived risk that is attached to actions that are being made.